StrawberryChocolateFudge/Commitment-Service-for-XMR-HTLC-Swaps/readme.md

 ### Decentralization
-The Commitment Service infrastructure can be decentralized, however instead of building a complex network to create it, a simpler approach should be used, it should work as a DAO.
+The Commitment Service infrastructure can be decentralized, however instead of building a complex network to decentralize it, a simpler approach should be used, it should work as a manual DAO.

 * N amount of people can become Commitment Services
 * They create an N of M multisig account via Monero CLI and communicate via chat